Lawrence-lugs/MARP/README.md

 # MARP

-We build MARP on the idea of using rectangular bin ### Key Components
+I build MARP on the idea of using rectangular bin packing to allow the reuse of data written onto AIMC arrays between layers.
+MARP is a subset of the functionalities in the [hardware accelerator design garage](https://github.com/Lawrence-lugs/hwacc_design_garage).

+### Key Components

 - **`marp/`**: The core library implementing the MARP algorithm with modules for compilation, mapping, ONNX processing, and quantization
 - **`marp_results.ipynb`**: Interactive notebook containing all experiments and results from the paper